-Practical modalities and the date for voting will be communicated at a later stage, based on the recommendations of the Executive Committee.
+The election of the President shall take place at the last sitting of the Council.
+Voting shall be conducted by secret ballot.
 Three delegates from each Member Parliament can cast a vote, provided that both genders are represented among them; if not, only one delegate can vote.
+This year, the vote will take place on 27 October.

 The candidate who obtains an absolute majority of the votes cast shall be elected President.
-If no candidate obtains this majority during the first round of voting, the candidate who has received the least number of votes will be eliminated and additional rounds will take place until one of the candidates obtains an absolute majority (Rule 8 of the Governing Council).
+If no candidate obtains this majority during the first round of voting, the candidate who has received the least number of votes will be eliminated, and additional rounds will take place until one of the candidates obtains an absolute majority.